RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/10/31 break from development journey

 date:2024/11/26 on a backend journey rn confident in setting routes writing controllers otp validation and more currency learning Shocket.io for chat app in express

+date:2024/12/15 currently working on the chat app learned containerization docker and about other also keeping the pace up